Government and Politics (GVPT)College of Behavioral and Social Sciences

 Undergraduate GVPT majors are strongly encouraged to participate in independent research with GVPT faculty members.
 The independent study option provides students opportunities to work one-on-one with a faculty member doing research on a topic of the student's choosing.
 Students should expect to devote approximately 12 hours per week for 16 weeks to the independent study.
 Students should also expect to write a final research paper no less than 40 pages in length.
 GVPT Advisors are available to assist students in identifying appropriate research topics and in selecting the GVPT faculty mentor.

 Only six hours of graded GVPT independent study credit will apply toward the 36 hours needed in the major.
-Internships are generally open only to GVPT majors with junior standing and a 3.0 GPA.
+Independent study opportunities are generally open only to GVPT majors with junior standing and a 3.0 GPA.

 Undergraduate GVPT majors are strongly encouraged to take advantage of the university's close proximity to Washington D.C. and Annapolis by completing at least one internship experience.
 The GVPT Advising Office advertises internship opportunities weekly on the undergraduate blog, and advisors can assist students in identifying other internship opportunities.

 The department offers three programs through which students can receive academic credit for their internship - the Public Policy Internship Program, the Capitol Hill Internship Program, and the Maryland Internship Program.
 Information on these programs is available on the GVPT website, www.gvpt.umd.edu/undergraduate/internships .

 Only six hours of graded GVPT internship credit will apply toward the 36 hours needed in the major.
 Internship credit graded on a pass/fail basis may not be used to satisfy the GVPT major requirements.
 In no cases may more than 12 internship credits be counted towards the 120 credits needed to graduate.
 Internships are generally open only to GVPT majors with junior standing and a 3.0 cumulative GPA.

 The aim of the Government and Politics Honors Program is to encourage students with outstanding abilities to accelerate their development and intellectual growth under conditions of greater freedom, greater responsibility, and more individual supervision from their instructors.
 The program also seeks to provide a community within which students can meet one another and further develop their interests in political science and public affairs.